HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 Save $1,000 in a separate account — not your checking account, where it will be spent — before aggressively accelerating payments.
 Use it only for genuine emergencies.
 Replenish it immediately after using it.
 This account is not an investment and not an opportunity.
 It is insurance against the cycle that has probably already interrupted your payoff efforts before.

 Once consumer debt is cleared, build this to a full 3–6 month emergency fund.
-During the debt payoff period, $1,000 is enough to break the "unexpected expense back to the credit card" cycle for the vast majority of situations.
+During the debt payoff period, $1,000 is enough to break the “unexpected expense back to the credit card” cycle for many households.

 Step 6: Roll Every Freed Payment Into the Next Debt